 The Board constantly and regularly evaluates the performance and ability of each Director, and also the necessary balance of expertise and experience shown by the Board as a whole.
-The Board is confident that the present balance of knowledge and wide experience of each individual Director, covering accountancy, investments, information technology and marketing and all round business activities serves the Society well.
+The Board is confident that the present balance of knowledge and wide experience of each individual Director, serves the Society well.